-The Fresno County Employees' Retirement Association (Association) is the public employee retirement system established by Fresno County on January 1, 1945, and administered by the Board of Retirement to provide retirement, disability, death and survivor benefits for its employees under the County Employees Retirement Act of 1937.
-The Association is a component unit of Fresno County's financial reporting entity and is included in the County's General Purpose Financial Statements as a pension trust fund.
+The Fresno County Employees' Retirement Association is the public employee retirement system established by the County on January 1, 1945, and administered by the Board of Retirement to provide retirement, disability, death and survivor benefits for its employees under the 1937 Act.
+The Association is a component unit of the County of Fresno and is included in the County's General Purpose Financial Statements as a pension trust fund.